Hunimund

-Hunimund (395 - after 469) was a leader - variously described by Jordanes as dux and as rex - of group of Suebi.
+Hunimund (395 – after 469) was a leader – variously described by Jordanes as dux and as rex – of a group of Suebi.

-Hunimund fought with Ardaric against the Huns at the Battle of Nedao in 454.
-Afterwards Hunimund founded a small and short-lived kingdom in the old settlement area of the Marcomanni and the Quadi.
+The Suevi fought on the side of Ardaric, king of the Gepids, against the Huns and Ostrogoths at the Battle of Nedao in 454.
+Afterwards Hunimund ruled their small and short-lived kingdom in the old settlement area of the Marcomanni and the Quadi.